QuantumRangers-SE-Team-10/lasertech-backend/README.md

 - If your internet connection get disconnected while Docker download the image, re-run the command ```sudo docker compose up```
 ## Addtional Info
 - The backend is running on port 8080, Swagger UI will display the documentation if you navigate to ```127.0.0.1:8080```
-- The pre-migrated PostgreSQL database is running on port 5432, you can try to connect to it using the credential in the docker compose file.
+- The pre-migrated PostgreSQL database is running on port 5432, you can try connecting to it using the credential in the docker compose file.
 - The images is stored remotely on Docker hub.
 - The backend image contain a .Net runtime along with a compiled version of the .NET core app.
 - The frontend image contain a Node.js runtime along with a compiled version of the React app.